signupsoftware/exflowwebd365o/README.md

 ## Remove
 In the Azure Portal:
 1. Sign in and locate 'Resource Groups' in the menu.
-Find the resource group to remove (start with 'exflow...').
+Find the resource group to be removed.
 2. Open, press 'Delete' and follow instructions.
 3. Locate 'App Registrations' in the menu.
-Find app (they always start with exflow), press 'Delete' and follow instructions.
+Find app, press 'Delete' and follow instructions.